 Hardwood flooring is very popular and trending heavily.
-Maple is a slightly harder wood when compared to oak, and it is also lighter in color, especially compared to cherry wood.
+Maple wood is slightly harder than oak, and it is also lighter in color, especially compared to cherry wood.
 Although it is pricier, Maple wood is more modern and has less grain, presenting a sleeker and smoother look on floors.

-However, it is more likely to turn a bit more yellow over time, particularly if the flooring is in rooms exposed to more light.
+However, Maple wood is more likely to turn yellow over time, particularly if the flooring is in rooms exposed to more light.
 Unfortunately, Maple wood is not a good absorbent of stain; therefore, the flooring will develop blemishes and spots when something spills on them.
 It tends to absorb stains differently, particularly dark stains, which can turn gray.
 Keep this in mind if you plan to have hardwood flooring in the kitchen.

 Walnut Wood for Flooring

 Walnut wood is the most sought-after domestic hardwood.
-Walnut is a superb flooring choice as it has a refined look and is a beautiful interior design gem that will instantly enhance the appearance and décor of your home.
-Its color tones range from light brown to a darker chocolate brown.
+Walnut wood is a superb flooring choice as it has a refined look and is a beautiful interior design gem that will instantly enhance the appearance and decor of your home.
+The color tones of the wood range from light brown to a darker chocolate brown.

-With its artistic grain markings and exciting figuring, the wood makes the flooring very unique and lively.
-The flooring can either be done in wood that has color variation and no knots or wood that has knots and color variations.
+With its beautiful grain markings and exciting figuring, Walnut wood makes the flooring very unique and lively.
+Walnut flooring can be done in wood with color variations and no knots or wood with knots and color variations.
 The latter is the more popular choice for flooring.

-Because it is not as hard as other flooring woods, it is often made in a natural finish so that dents and scratches are less noticeable.
-However, the dents and scratches are considered to add character to the beautiful and rustic Walnut wood flooring.
+Because it is not as hard as other flooring woods, Walnut is often made in a natural finish so that dents and scratches are less noticeable.
+However, the dents and scratches add character to the beautiful and rustic Walnut wood flooring.